AxelCovacich/Client-Server-Architecture/docs/REPORT.md

 ## 7.2 Known issues
 - The system does not support at the moment a logout function.
 The user must close the client to logout and re-open to login again.
-- The system does not check for duplicate sessions: two users can be loged in at the same time, and may cause unexpected behivour.
+- The system does not check for duplicate sessions: two users with the same account can be loged in at the same time, and may cause unexpected behivour.
 - At the moment there is no way to create a user in a fresh new server through the CLI.
 Admin user must be first created directly into the DB or within the code.
 Then a user admin can register new users one by one.
+- There is no change password function, so admin user has access to all users when registering them.

 # 8. Conclusions